d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 </Trigger>
 ```

-This XML is ready to be inserted in a target's *KeePass.config.xml* (`<Configuration><Application><TriggerSystem><Triggers>`{: .filepath}).
-The trigger will then be loaded on the upcoming KeePass startup.
+This XML is ready to be inserted in a target's *KeePass.config.xml* (`<Configuration><Application><TriggerSystem><Triggers>`{: .filepath}), and the trigger will then be loaded on the upcoming KeePass startup.
 Next time a database is unlocked, it will be exported to `%appdata%\export.csv`{: .filepath}.

 This whole process was done silently in the background, until patch 2.53.1 introduced a mandatory masterkey prompt to export databases.
-Here is what the new prompt looks like:
+Here is what it looks like:

 ![export_prompt](/assets/img/blog/keepass_triggers/export_prompt.png)